hasenbanck/opus-native/README.md

 To decrease the implementation complexity, we don't support the following rarely used features:

-* Fixed point arithmetic - Only float point arithmetic is supported (only affects cheap MCU without proper floating point support).
+* Fixed point arithmetic - This library only supports float point arithmetic (only affects cheap MCU without proper floating point support).
 * Custom modes - The Opus specification allows the usage of custom modes (custom sample rates or custom frame sizes) as an optional feature.
 Since this breaks the compatibility with other